Living with the feeling that you are never doing enough.

 What I didn’t know is that she was suicidal and took an overdose later that evening.

-When it is someone you love, you always feel like you could do more and as such always feel like you are not doing enough.
-And that guilt weighs heavily on the shoulders of so many.
+When it is someone you love, you always feel like you could do more and therefore always feel like you are not doing enough.
+That guilt weighs heavily on the shoulders of so many.

 I also know my mum feels guilty.
 The thought of being a burden to me, I know, really hurts her and she would do anything to change it.